 Integrating My Schedule and Microsoft Outlook Calendars

-- iPad
+• iPad

 To make scheduling more efficient for users, admins can integrate My Schedule and Microsoft Outlook calendars into one view, enabling users to view all their appointments in one place.
 Users can view My Schedule entries in their Microsoft Outlook calendar, or vice versa.

 The integration is bi-directional.
 It is not possible to configure the integration for only one direction—for example, you cannot configure the integration to pull events from Microsoft Outlook but not push Veeva CRM entries to Microsoft Outlook.
+The integration only applies to the Microsoft Outlook calendar.
+My Schedule does not sync with the Microsoft Teams calendar.

 Who Can Use This Feature?

-- Platforms – Browser (Lightning), iPad
+• Platforms – Browser, iPad

-- Licensing – Available to users with Engage licenses.
+• Licensing – Available to users with Engage licenses.
 Users do not need to be assigned to Engage groups.

-- Users – Admin Users, End Users
+• Users – End Users

 Configuration for Integrating My Schedule and Microsoft Outlook Calendars

 Before enabling this functionality for all users, Microsoft Global Administrators must grant tenant wide consent to the Veeva App in the Azure tenant from the Veeva-hosted webpage.
-This allows the app to do the following:

-- Create, read, update and delete events in all calendars the user has permission to access.
+• Create, read, update and delete events in all calendars the user has permission to access.
 This includes delegate and shared calendars.

-- Read users’ primary email addresses
+• Read users’ primary email addresses

-- See and update the data you gave it access to, even when users are not currently using the app
+• See and update the data you gave it access to, even when users are not currently using the app

-- Read and create online meetings on behalf of the signed-in user.
+• Read and create online meetings on behalf of the signed-in user.
 Required for Scheduling and Starting Microsoft Teams Meetings.

-- Read online meeting artifacts on behalf of the signed-in user.
+• Read online meeting artifacts on behalf of the signed-in user.
 Required for Scheduling and Starting Microsoft Teams Meetings.

-- See basic user profile information when the user signs in with their work or another account
+• See basic user profile information when the user signs in with their work or another account

-- Read the full set of profile properties, reports, and managers of other users in the organization, on behalf of the signed-in user
+• Read the full set of profile properties, reports, and managers of other users in the organization, on behalf of the signed-in user

 Multiple Veeva CRM orgs can connect to the same Microsoft tenant.

 Granting tenant wide consent enables Veeva CRM to request information through the Microsoft Graph API, but it does not provide access to Microsoft Office 365 information.
 Information about users' Microsoft Outlook or Microsoft Teams accounts is only gathered after the individual user authenticates their Microsoft credentials from Veeva CRM.
+The Veeva CRM Microsoft Integration uses Microsoft's best practices for authorization (authZ), authentication (OpenId Connect over OAuth 2), data in transit (HTTPS and TLS 1.2+ encryption) and data at rest.
+Only Microsoft has access to user credentials.

 To enable this functionality:

-Assign Engage licenses to all users who should have access to this functionality.
+1. Assign Engage licenses to all users who should have access to this functionality.
 Users do not need to be assigned to Engage groups.

-Ensure Configuring Call Planning is complete.
+2. Ensure Configuring Call Planning is complete.

-Ensure users have access to Microsoft Outlook.
+4. Ensure users have access to Microsoft Outlook.

-Grant admins and end users the following permissions:
+5. Grant admins and end users the following permissions:

 To quickly grant users permissions for this feature, use the MS_GRAPH_API_USER_vod permission set.
 For more information, see Configuring Microsoft Integrations with the Microsoft Graph API Permission Set.